 Galvanic corrosion occurs when two dissimilar metals are in contact in the presence of an electrolyte.
 The difference in electro potential of the metals results in a galvanic reaction similar to that in a battery.

 When galvanic corrosion occurs, ions flow from the less noble alloy, the anode, to the more noble alloy or cathode.
 In order for this flow of ions to occur, an electrolyte must be present.
 Galvanic corrosion cannot occur without the presence of an electrolyte and electrical contact between the metals.
 The production fluid or packer fluid may serve as the electrolyte.
-However the conductivity of produced fluids and oil based packer fluids are low and generally not a concern.
-Water based packer fluids and acidizing fluids have are more of a concern because they are stronger electrolytes.
+However, the conductivity of produced fluids and oil-based packer fluids is low and generally not a concern.
+Water-based packer fluids and acidizing fluids are more of a concern because they are stronger electrolytes.

 The higher that ratio, the higher the corrosion rate at the anode.
 Because dissimilar metals are often in contact in oil and gas production equipment, galvanic corrosion is a valid concern.
 Examples of this include mixed tubing strings, CRA tubing or liners in contact with steel casing, nickel alloy accessories in conjunction with stainless tube, etc.

 *While every effort has been made to ensure the accuracy of the above review, assessment, conclusions, and report, the appropriateness of their application and their interpretation remain the sole responsibility of the user.